sfigg/commercialization-public/docset/manufacture/desktop/mount-and-modify-a-windows-image-using-dism.md

 **To unmount an image**

 1. Open a command prompt with administrator privileges.
-If you are using a version of Windows other than Windows 8, use the Deployment Tools Cmd Prompt installed with the ADK or navigate to the DISM directory on your local computer.
+If you are using a version of Windows other than Windows 8 or Windows 10, use the Deployment Tools Cmd Prompt installed with the ADK or navigate to the DISM directory on your local computer.

-    For Windows 10:

-    ``` syntax
-    cd C:\Program Files (x86)\Windows Kits\10.0\Assessment and Deployment Kit\ <architecture>\DISM
-    ```

-    where *&lt;architecture&gt;* can be x86 or amd64.

 2. Unmount the image.